UpLib/Liberland/settlement/constructions.md

 Liberland well at Jefferson square
 ----------------------------------
-In my country (France) it is customary to put a strong metal grid on a public well, for safety reasons.
+In my country (France) it is customary to put a strong metal grid on a public well, for obvious safety reasons.
 I propose that we do that for the well at Jefferson square.
-And that we have the grid done by somebody in the area.
+And that we have the grid (a nice one) done by somebody in the area.
 The grid being heavy and with a clear and indestructible mention that it was purchased by Liberland + the date.